 I am most subtle—the subtlest force has density to cloak me— Yet all things speak of me.

 I exercise my vital muscle‐rays in the sun; I sleep in the night

 Oft peeping through the twinkling stars.
 I smile through the moon,

 I heave in the ocean,

-I make the dewdrop and conjure the flowers with my
+I form the dewdrop and transform the flowers with my

-I work in the noisy wheels of factories,
+I work in the noise and dust of factories,

-And I play hide and seek with the sky, stars, clouds and waters—
+And I play at hide and seek in everything.